 Medical expenses are not limited to just your Medicare premiums.
 You can also claim copayments, prescription costs, mileage, dental expenses and expenses for a new pair of glasses.
 The amount of medical expenses you can deduct on your taxes, however, depends on your adjusted gross income.
 Any medical expense you pay for out of pocket because it's not covered by Medicare or falls under your Medicare annual deductible is included.

-To claim any medical expenses at all, your expenses must exceed 7.5 percent of your adjusted gross income .
-For example, if you had an adjusted gross income of $20,000, your medical expenses must exceed $7,500.
+To claim any medical expenses at all, your expenses must exceed 7.5 percent of your adjusted gross income.
+For example, suppose you had an AGI of $50,000.
+The first step is to gather up all your medical receipts, insurance statements and summary notices, and add those together.
+Let's imagine your expenses come to $6,000.

-As of 2018, the standard deduction is increasing to $12,000 for single people and $24,000 for married couples filing jointly.
+As of 2020, the standard deduction is $12,400 for single people and $24,800 for married couples filing jointly.
 This may mean that it no longer makes sense for some people to claim Medicare Part B premiums and other medical expenses on their taxes, since they'll save more simply taking the standard deduction.

 - Internal Revenue Service: Should I Itemize?